 To everyone, may you enjoy a happy and blessed Thanksgiving!
-Remember all that there is for which to be thankful. 🙂
+Remember all, that there is much for which to be thankful. 🙂

 My son put out the American flag today, in special remembrance of America’s military veterans and in celebration of Memorial Day 2014.
 Putting out the flag has become somewhat of a tradition for him throughout the past few years, particularly since it was a requirement for one of his achievements as a Cub Scout.
 Today, he put out the flag as a new Boy Scout.
 Last evening, my family also watched the Memorial Day tribute celebration on television, as broadcasted by PBS.
 That has also been a tradition in my family for many years.
 This year is the 25th anniversary of the annual Memorial Day broadcast.

 In remembrance of military veterans in my family, I have authored this article, having arranged photos and/or memorabilia of all of those known family members and/or ancestors who have served in the American military.
 I am thankful for those who have risked their lives and/or who have given their lives for the freedoms that I enjoy.